HewlettPackard/oneview-puppet/RESOURCES.md

 * `found` - Searches for `oneview_ethernet_network` resources on the appliance (with or without specific filters) and prints the name and uri of matches to the standard output.
 * `get_associated_profiles` - Gets the profiles that are using a specified Ethernet network.
 * `get_associated_uplink_groups` - Gets the uplink sets that are using a specified Ethernet network.
+* `reset_default_bandwidth` - Retrieves de default connection template bandwidth, compares it to the current network's connection template and updates it if needed.

 Example file: [ethernet_network.pp](examples/ethernet_network.pp)